-After decades of halting progress, AI is now advancing rapidly.
-Machines are gaining the ability to learn, improve and make calculated decisions, enabling them to perform tasks previously thought to rely on human experience and creativity.
-AI will increasingly support IoT applications, learning from billions of connected objects to create continuously-evolving ecosystems of intelligent devices.
+As machines rapidly gain the ability to learn, improve and make calculated decisions, AI is performing more and more tasks beyond human capability, or previously thought to rely on human experience and creativity.
+AI is increasingly driving solutions across all industry sectors, learning from billions of connected objects in IoT applications to create continuously evolving ecosystems of intelligent devices.

-2 billion adults do not have access to a bank account, but 1.6 billion of them have a mobile phone.
-ICTs are reshaping financial transactions, processes and consumer behaviour.
-ICT and financial-services industry players and their overarching regulatory bodies are driving fintech innovation towards smart and secure universal financial services.
+In a world where 1.6 billion adults have a mobile phone but do not have access to a bank account, ICTs have huge potential to reshape financial transactions, processes and consumer behaviour.
+ICT and financial-services industry players and their overarching regulatory bodies are driving fintech innovation towards smart and secure universal financial access.

-Smart technologies can better manage infrastructure and resources, encourage sustainable urbanization and enable cities to flourish as hubs of innovation.
-The ICT infrastructure of a smart city should support openness and interoperability, which will only be achieved with coordinated adherence to common technical standards.
+Smart cities are the digital transformation of public services, enabling better management of infrastructure and resources, encouraging sustainable urbanization and facilitating hubs of innovation.
+Smart city ICT infrastructure needs to support openness and interoperability, which will only be achieved with coordinated adherence to international standards.

-Join city mayors from around the world, fintech leaders, AI experts and tech start-ups to address the opportunities and challenge of Smart ABC alongside smart city project leaders, financial sector professionals, regulators, ministers, CEOs, SMEs, Innovators, media and consultants.
+Join heads of smart cities from around the world, fintech leaders, AI experts and tech start-ups to address the opportunities and challenge of Smart ABC alongside smart city mayors, financial sector professionals, regulators, ministers, CEOs, SMEs, innovators, media and consultants.

 Smart ABC Pavilion

 Exhibitors from governments, major ICT players and SMEs will showcase, discuss and demo key smart technologies.
-Experience first-hand the products, services and applications shaping the future, find out more on the work of ITU and discover Busan, one of the world’s most advanced smart cities.
+Experience first-hand the products, services and applications shaping the future, find out more on the work of ITU and discover smart development potential throughout Africa and beyond.

-Explore the creative potential of emerging Smart ABC technologies from the perspectives of technology, business and policy in the high-level Leadership Summit and cross-sectoral Forum debates – from how AI can revolutionize the financial industry to fintech improving urban living standards, the business opportunities, new markets and leading players in each sector, the technical standardization and new regulation needed to support Smart ABC.
+Explore the creative potential of emerging Smart ABC technologies from the perspectives of technology, business and policy in the Forum Summit and cross-sectoral Forum debates – from the disruptive role of AI in the financial industry and improving urban living standards to the business opportunities, new markets and lea ding players in each sector, and the technical standardization or new regulation needed to support Smart ABC.